spencerdrak/zdns/PROPOSED_REFACTORING.md

 - At any point, we can deploy a new minor or major version - the CI actions will just take the latest and go from there.
 - `zmap/dns` will require a bit of a different versioning scheme.
     - My recommendation is to follow the same scheme as `miekg/dns`, even if we are missing big chunks.
 This'll make it clearer to us and others what we're basing off of.
+    - It may also make sense to vendor our own version of miekg/dns, to make the project go-gettable

 # Deployment options
 - Vishal mentioned that we want to run this from several vantage points.
 This means we'll want portability, and to not have to deal with rebuilding each time.